stefangotz/initbot/README.md

 The script `tools/setup.sh` contains the instructions to initialise a development environment for this project.
 If on Windows, try running it from a *git bash* session or simply run the commands it contains on the command prompt or a powershell session.

+## Running initbot Locally

-To run an instance of the bot:
+To run a local instance of the bot straight from the repository:

 - create a Discord bot token (see Google)
 - create a `.env` file at the top of the repository
 - add the line `token=[TOKEN]` with the bot token to the `.env` file
 - run `tools/run.sh` (or the commands that script contains)

+## Running initbot in a Container

+To run initbot in a docker container:

+- build the image with `docker build .`
+- set up an `.env` file with a Discord bot token as above
+- run initbot with `docker run --env-file .env [IMAGE_ID]`